eddytruyen/kube-deploy/docker-multinode/README.md

 Flocker volumes for the Portable Multi-Node Kubernetes cluster
 ----------------------------------------------------------------
-This fork of the docker-multinode project contains a small extension to that integrates Kubernetes with Flocker.
+This fork of the docker-multinode project contains a small extension that integrates Kubernetes with Flocker.
+The extension ensures that the necessary environment variables and security credentials are set in the hyperkube containers of Kubernetes.

 ## Prerequisites

 Linux machines with **Docker 1.11.0 or higher**

 ## Flocker
-A working installation of Flocker on every kubernetes node.
-The flocker control service is typically installed on the kubernetes master node.
+A working installation of Flocker on every Kubernetes node.
+The flocker control service is typically installed on the Kubernetes master node.
 See: https://docs.clusterhq.com/en/latest/kubernetes-integration/manual-install.html

-On every Kubernetes node where Flocker volumes will be attached, some environment variables and files must be created in order to authenticate Kubernetes as a user of the Flocker cluster.
+On every Kubernetes node where Flocker volumes will be attached, one or more environment variables and files must be created in order to mutually authenticate Kubernetes and Flocker against each other: Kubernetes as a user of the Flocker cluster and the Flocker cluster as a Flocker volume manager to Kubernetes.
 The environment variables can be set in the shell session where you will run the master or worker scripts of Kubernetes:

 * Only one environment variable must be specified mandatory:
   - `FLOCKER_USER_CA_DIR` should refer to the directory where the necessary keys and certificates for authenticating kubernetes are stored